rjshvjy/puvi/.dev-index/code_usage_report.md

   - calculate_recommended_weights in puvi-backend/puvi-backend-main/modules/sku_management.py

 ### issues
-- Used by modules: masters_crud, blending
+- Used by modules: blending, masters_crud
 - Files: 2
 - Functions using this table:
   - get_batches_for_oil_type in puvi-backend/puvi-backend-main/modules/blending.py

+### item_charges
+- Used by modules: tm_input_operations
+- Files: 1

 ### items
-- Used by modules: purchase, sku_production, sku_outbound, material_writeoff
+- Used by modules: sku_outbound, tm_input_operations, sku_production, purchase, material_writeoff
-- Files: 4
+- Files: 5

 ### javascript
 - Used by modules: validation